How to use the parenx module scripts to simplify linear network features

 find . -name run.sh -exec cp {} . \;

-4.3 Run the helper script
+4.3 Run the run.sh helper script

-simplification scripts with a number of parameters, against an OpenStreetMap7 Edinburgh Princes Street road network file (net_princes_street.geojson
+The default runs the skeletonize and voronoi simplification scripts with a number of parameters, against an OpenStreetMap7 Edinburgh Princes Street road network file (net_princes_street.geojson).
+It creates a GeoPKG8 with three output layers and, if ogr2ogr is installed, GeoJSON9.

 ./run.sh